 If you are part of the Christian faith, you might want to label the last rings on the chain.
 Or if you have an older child who is good at small print, this is a great opportunity for them to practice their handwriting.
 Have them label the rings with the days of the Holy Week.
 The very last ring can say Easter Sunday, then Holy Saturday (or Black Saturday), then Good Friday, Maundy Thursday, Holy Wednesday, Holy Tuesday, Holy Monday, and Palm Sunday.

-Have you made a paper chain before?
+So when your child asks how many days till Easter, try this fun craft to countdown to Easter.
+Have you made a paper chain countdown before?
 They are so easy to throw together and the kiddos really love ripping them off each day!
-Tag us in your pics @familyfocusblog!
+Tag us in your Easter countdown pics @familyfocusblog!

 You may also enjoy these Easter craft projects: